undefinedDarkness/undefineddarkness.github.io/src/brain/gui-in-godot.md

-- When using the file selection dialogs, I noticed a few things I was used to from the native file dialog were missing, It would be slightly more consistent if godot used the native file dialogs, It does a very good job of wrapping you in a cross platform bubble but a way to use native components would be nice too, to go with this, a way to smartly position windows and have one project spawn multiple windows would be pretty interesting to see, since then Godot could be adapted to a kind of widget system.
+- When using the file selection dialogs, I noticed a few things I was used to from the native file dialog were missing, It would be slightly more consistent if godot used the native file dialogs, It does a very good job of wrapping you in a cross platform bubble but a way to use native components would be nice too, to go with this, a way to smartly position windows in the desktop and have one project spawn multiple windows would be pretty interesting to see, since then Godot could be adapted to a kind of widget system.
 - The container / size flags system feels to me a bit more complicated than it has to be, but its not too bad once you get used to it